 - Set up a Jupyter notebook virtual application to analyze the data

 - Analyze the cohort of data in an Interactive Jupyter notebook

 When you're more comfortable with notebooks in Terra, the Terra Notebooks Playgound workspace contains Jupyter Notebooks that allow users to play with this functionality.
 These include both R and Python Setup notebooks, and template notebooks for accessing and analyzing data.

 2. Five ways to create/copy/open a notebook on Terra

 2.1 Click on a notebook in one of your workspaces

 Be very careful when choosing this type of interaction in a shared workspace.
-If someone has shared a master version of a notebook with you, changes you make to the code will be saved in the master copy.
+If someone has shared a master version of a notebook with you, working in "Edit" mode will mean changes you make to the code will be saved in the master copy.

 2.2.
 Clone a workspace that contains a notebook you'd like to explore

-Cloning a workspace will automatically create copies of all of the notebooks contained within that workspace, allowing users to quickly duplicate code and tools in a secure sand box for their own use.
+Cloning a workspace will automatically create copies of all of the notebooks in that workspace, allowing users to quickly duplicate the notebook analysis in their own secure sand box:

 2.3.
 Clone an individual notebook to your own workspace